-“At best our new sales people are glorified relationship managers.
-They deliver proposals without any qualifying or critical thinking.”
+“At best our new salespeople are glorified pre-sales relationship managers.
+They deliver quotes and proposals without any qualifying or critical thinking.”

 Unfortunately, these are all too common complaints we hear from sales managers across the globe.
 In truth, very rarely is the interview a “great” sales call on the part of the sales rep. More likely it was simply the culmination of a “bad” buying process, where we end up getting exactly what we are asked for.
 The solution is to develop a list of non-negotiable traits for any prospective new sales rep hire.

 Consider the short list of traits most companies have for new sales hires:technical knowledge, experience in the industry, professionalism, and follow-through.
 These attributes are without question important.
 And yet they are a blueprint for a “pre-sales relationship manager.”

 In order to hire the best sales reps who can generate new business and be successful in today’s complex, multi-constituent selling environment, we need to revise the way we search for and screen prospective new salespeople.

 Most companies have a clear set of expectations for new sales reps: